 Lyme disease, which is caused by Borrelia burgdorferi bacteria and transmitted through the bite of a tick, affects domestic animals (dogs, horses, and possibly cats) and humans.
-At least 3 known species of ticks can transmit Lyme disease.
+At least 4 known species of ticks can transmit Lyme disease.
 However, the great majority of Lyme disease transmissions are due to the bite of a very tiny tick commonly called the deer tick, or black-legged tick.
-The scientific name of the tick involved on the west coast is Ixodes pacificus and Ixodes scapularis elsewhere in the United States.
+The scientific name of the tick involved on the west coast is Ixodes pacificus and Ixodes scapularis in the northeast and Midwest.
 Ixodes ricinus and Ixodes persulcatus are the primary vectors in Europe and Asia.
-It is important to note that ticks do not cause Lyme disease; they merely harbor and transmit the bacteria that cause it.
+It is important to note that ticks themselves do not cause Lyme disease; they harbor and transmit the bacteria that cause it.

 Lyme disease in dogs has been reported in every state in the United States, but certain geographical areas are much more likely to harbor bacteria-carrying ticks than others.
 Infection rates of ticks vary, but can be as high as 50%.
-Areas in the United States where it occurs most often include the Atlantic seaboard, upper Midwest, and Pacific coast.
-The disease is actually named after the town Lyme, Connecticut where an early outbreak was first described.
-Lyme disease is also seen in Europe, Asia, Australia, and elsewhere.
-The importance of Lyme disease as a zoonotic disease is increasing.
-Although the rate of occurrence of the disease in a geographic area is similar in both animals and humans, animals, especially dogs, are at significantly higher risk because of their greater exposure to ticks.
+Areas in the United States where it occurs most often include the northeast (especially the New England states), upper Midwest, and Pacific coast.
+The disease is actually named after the town Lyme, Connecticut, where an early outbreak was first described.
+Lyme disease is also seen in Europe and Asia.
+The risk of Lyme disease being transmitted to people is increasing.
+In the last 20 years, the number of cases reported to the Centers for Disease Control has about doubled, to around 30,000/year.
+Although the rate of occurrence of the disease in a geographic area is similar in both animals and people, animals, especially dogs, are at significantly higher risk because of their greater exposure to ticks.

 The signs of Lyme disease vary.
 Many animals can have Lyme disease and show no signs.
-In dogs, the most common signs include fever, loss of appetite, painful or swollen joints, lameness that progresses from mild to severe, swollen lymph nodes, and lethargy.
+In dogs, the most common signs include fever, loss of appetite, painful or swollen joints, lameness that comes and goes, swollen lymph nodes, and lethargy.
 If Lyme disease is left untreated it can lead to damage in the kidneys, nervous system, and heart.
 Lyme disease affecting the kidneys is the second most common syndrome in dogs and is generally fatal.
 Facial paralysis and seizure disorders have been reported in the disease form affecting the nervous system.
 The form of the disease that affects the heart is rare.

 The diagnosis of Lyme disease is often based on the signs and history.
 For example, a veterinarian might suspect Lyme disease in a dog with recent lameness, a mild fever, and a history that includes possible exposure to ticks.
 Standard blood studies are not very helpful in diagnosis because the results tend to fall within normal ranges despite signs of infection.
+However, these tests may be important in order to rule out other causes of disease.
 Antibodies against the disease-causing bacteria can often be detected 4 to 6 weeks after the initial infection and help confirm the diagnosis.

-Antibiotics (usually for 2 to 4 weeks) are required in all cases of Lyme disease.
+Antibiotics (usually for 4 weeks) are appropriate for all dogs that have signs of Lyme disease.
 Rapid response is seen in limb and joint disease in most cases, although incomplete resolution of signs is seen in a significant number of affected animals.
 Infection in animals may persist in spite of antibiotics and may require a second round of treatment.
 Additional therapy to help the affected organ systems and signs is also important, especially when the disease affects the kidneys, heart, or nerves.
 Some affected dogs will experience chronic, lifelong joint pain from the damage caused by the bacteria.